Home » Blog » Music Teachers Tips » Lesson Planning » 9 Summer Lesson Planning Tips for Exhausted Elementary Music Teachers

 Analyze Your Music Curriculum and Past Lesson Plans

-Take a little time to reflect on your lesson plans from the past couple of years, keeping in mind that pandemic teaching may have altered the usual approach to your lessons and music curriculum.
+Take a little time to reflect on your lesson plans from the past couple of years.
+Keep in mind that the pandemic may still have altered your lessons and/or the degree of proficiency for each grade level.
 When you create your plans for the upcoming year you may need to make some adjustments.

 Think back to your past lessons and identify what worked well.
 Create a bank of successful lessons and resources so that you don’t overlook them in the future.
-If you have room, enter them into your monthly Scope and Sequence Charts.
+If you have space, list (or hyperlink) them directly into your monthly Scope and Sequence Charts.

 Elementary Music Teacher Tips | Summer Lesson Planning